cantaloupe-project/cantaloupe/README.md

 * Easy to get working
 * Pluggable resolvers for filesystem and HTTP sources
 * Pluggable processors to support a wide variety of source image formats
+* Excellent performance with (some types of) massive images

 ## What It Doesn't Do